 Overall, I’m thrilled with the results!
 Since finishing the video I have found some hyacinth baskets to coordinate on my top shelves.
 I threw my weekender bags in there and now my closet cleanout is complete!

 I mentioned a few specific items in the video that are worth looking into.
 The clear shelf dividers are a game-changer for my purse organization.
 I also really am pleased with these baskets and here are similar hangers.
 I’m still using this jewelry organizer I bought on Amazon years ago.
 These round hyacinth baskets are nice to collect smaller items too!
+My laundry sorter is from Amazon as well and I sort by lights/whites, darks, and “specials”.

 Now that I’m starting from a clean slate, I want to pay closer attention to what I wear the most of so I can shop smarter.
 This may seem obvious, but the simple act of touching all of my clothes by reorganizing allowed me to see that I wear a lot of denim and blousier tops, but not many cardigans.
 Cardigans were the easiest thing to donate or set aside.
 I prefer a more structured jacket and so now I know when I’m looking for a light layer, I’ll look for something with a bit more structure than a soft cardigan would offer.